CUBRID/cubrid-testtools/doc/sql_guide.md

   ```
   ======================================  Welcome to Interactive Mode ======================================
   Usage:
-      help         print the u
+      help         print the usage of interactive
-sage of interactive
       run <arg>    the path of case file to run
       run_cci <arg>    the path of case file to run_cci by cci driver
       quit         quit interactive mode